logician22/energy-talking-points/src/pages/documents/climate-q.md

 -   **8: How will you address the worsening extreme weather brought on by fossil fuels?**

     Actually, **the world is experiencing unprecedented safety from extreme weather** thanks to fossil fuels—because **fossil fuels' benefits in protecting us from extreme weather overwhelm any negative climate side-effects**.

+    -   For a refutation of 25 myths related to fossil fuels and extreme weather, read this:

         [![25 myths about extreme weather, refuted](https://substackcdn.com/image/fetch/w_1300,h_650,c_fill,f_auto,q_auto:good,fl_progressive:steep,g_auto/https%3A%2F%2Fbucketeer-e05bbc84-baa3-437e-9518-adb32be77984.s3.amazonaws.com%2Fpublic%2Fimages%2F925b9145-eba3-47d9-8825-ce50dfca2589_1600x900.png)](https://alexepstein.substack.com/p/25-myths-about-extreme-weather-refuted)